genderkit/genderkit/_articles/electrolysis.md

 ### Costs and funding

 The price of electrolysis varies depending on the location of the clinic within the UK, the amount of experience your electrologist has, the size of the area to be treated.
 A common area is the face and neck, which costs around £80-90 per hour with an experienced electrologist, with more specialist work required before surgery costing £95-115 per hour.
-NHS Scotland have produced guidance suggesting that around 250-400 hours or treatment would be required for effective facial hair removal {% cite ngicns2020facial -l 6 %}.
+NHS Scotland have produced guidance suggesting that around 250-400 hours of treatment would be required for effective facial hair removal {% cite ngicns2020facial -l 6 %}.

 If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}) and have unwanted facial hair, the NHS may provide funding for some electrolysis or [laser hair reduction]({% link _articles/laser-hair-reduction.md %}):